yellowtoyz/alta3research-python-cert/README.md

    Description:
    Game to guess a system selected random number

-   You will be prompted to enter an number from 1 to 10 Try to guess the randomally selected number
+   You will be prompted to enter an number from 1 to 10.
+   Try to guess the randomally selected number

 Required libraries:
     import crayons
     from random import randint

+Built with Python3